-Wendy Wang is a Research Associate at the Pew Research Center, where she assists in the development of survey questionnaires, performs statistical analyses, assembles tables and graphics, and helps write and review reports.
+Wendy Wang is a senior researcher at the Pew Research Center.
+She conducts demographic research on issues related to family, gender, race, aging, health and time use.
+Wang is also involved in survey questionnaire and sample designs.
 She holds a Ph.D. in sociology from the University of Maryland, where her research concentrated on demography and gender, work and family.
 Her dissertation looks at fathers' childcare time using the American Time Use Survey.
-She has published articles in Journal of Marriage and Family and Social Indicators Research.
+She has published articles in academic journals such as the American Journal of Sociology and Journal of Marriage and Family.

 Americans believe that having a secure job is by far the most important requirement for being in the middle class, easily trumping homeownership and a college education, according to a new nationwide Pew Research Center survey of 2,508 adults.
 Nearly nine-in-ten adults (86%) say a person needs a secure job to be considered part of […]

 The Rise of Intermarriage

 The share of new marriages between spouses of a different race or ethnicity from each other increased to 15.1% in 2010, more than double the share in 1980.

 Barely Half of U.S. Adults Are Married – A Record Low